AdobeDocs/analytics-2.0-apis/data-repair.md

 The Data Repair API returns:

-* The Server Call volume estimate for the data repair job
+* The Data Rows Scanned volume estimate for the data repair job
 * The job id
 * The status of a submitted job id
 * A list of all data repair jobs for a report suite